rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 == Signal Processing Pipeline

-With time histories collected for each operating mode of the Thermomix#super[#sym.trademark.registered], we apply Lalanne’s specification to derive accelerated PSDs that are damage‑equivalent to the field profile while compressing duration.
-The Python library VibeAccelKit is used for signal processing, test synthesis, and verification.
+With time histories collected for each operating mode of the Thermomix#super[#sym.trademark.registered], Lalanne’s specification was applied to derive accelerated PSDs that are damage‑equivalent to the field profile while compressing duration.
+The Python library VibeAccelKit was used for signal processing, test synthesis, and verification.

 Because three sensors record along three orthogonal axes, nine accelerated profiles are produced (one per sensor‑axis channel).
 The pipeline proceeds as follows: